Give your children the best possible start to saving with a kids savings accounts.

 A competitive interest rate

-For older kids who are earning a small income, a bonus saver account for kids will help them to learn the benefit of developing good saving habits.
+For older kids who are earning a small income, a kid’s bonus saver account will help them learn the benefits of developing good saving habits.
 These offer a higher interest rate for regular deposits and no withdrawals, taking into account that kids may not be able to commit to the same deposit amount as an adult would.

 Ability to make deposits

-Teach your kids the habit of saving regularly is a great financial skill.
+Teaching your kids to save regularly is a great financial skill.
 Check if your child has a school banking program in place.
 If not, you can always open an account for your child and take him or her to the bank once a month to get them to physically deposit their pocket money.

-This is a banking program that is run through participating primary schools nationally.
-Children can deposit money into their Commbank Youthsaver account through school banking.
-When they join the program, they receive a Dollarmites deposit wallet, a money box and engage materials to educate them about money.
+This is a national banking program that is run through participating primary schools.
+Children can deposit money into their CommBank Youthsaver account through school banking.
+When they join the program, they receive a Dollarmites deposit wallet, a money box and materials to educate them about money.